Phantom cosmological model with observational constraints in $f(Q)$ gravity: Introduction

 We have discussed here some of the recent results obtained from the cosmological models with observational data.
 New consistency tests for the $\Lambda CDM$ model has been derived and analysed by Seikel et al. \cite{Seikel2012} that has been formulated in terms of $H(z)$.
 Slowing down of acceleration of the Universe has been shown by parametrizing the equation of state (EoS) parameter of dark energy and using four sets of Type Ia supernovae data \cite{Magana2014}.
 Wei et al. \cite{Wei2007} have confronted ten cosmological models with $Hubble$ data set to validate their models.
 Farooq et al. \cite{Farooq2017} have restricted the spatially flat and curved dark energy models using the Hubble parameter $H(z)$ at the redshift range $(0.07,2.36)$.
-It is worthy to mention here that recent cosmological observations constrained the present value of the EoS parameter as, $\omega = -1.29_{-0.12}^{+0.15}$\cite{Valentino2016}, $\omega = -1.3$\cite{Vagnozzi2020} and $\omega = -1.33_{-0.42}^{+0.31}$\cite{Valentino2021}.
+It is worthy to mention here that recently constrained value of EoS parameter from different cosmological observations are: $\omega = -1.29_{-0.12}^{+0.15}$\cite{Valentino2016}, $\omega = -1.3$\cite{Vagnozzi2020} and $\omega = -1.33_{-0.42}^{+0.31}$\cite{Valentino2021}.
 A parametric reconstruction of the jerk parameter $j$ which is the dimensionless representation of the third order time derivative of the scale factor has been discuss by Mukherjee et al. \cite{Mukherjee2016}.
-Goswami et al. \cite{Goswami2021}, investigated a bulk viscous anisotropic Universe and constrained its model parameters with recent $Hubble$ and $Pantheon$ compilation data.
-Using cosmic chronometric technique, the present value of $H$ are listed as: $H_{0}=69.39\pm 1.54kms^{-1}Mpc^{-1}$, $70.016\pm 1.65kms^{-1}Mpc^{-1}$ and $69.36\pm 1.42kms^{-1}Mpc^{-1}$ by bounding derived model with recent $Hubble$ data, $Pantheon$ and joint $Hubble$ and $Pantheon$ data respectively.
+For the bulk viscous anisotropic Universe, the present value of the Hubble parameter obtained by using the $Hubble$ data, $Pantheon$ and joint $Hubble$ and $Pantheon$ data are respectively $H_{0}=69.39\pm 1.54kms^{-1}Mpc^{-1}$, $70.016\pm 1.65kms^{-1}Mpc^{-1}$ and $69.36\pm 1.42kms^{-1}Mpc^{-1}$.

 The paper has been organised as: In Sec.\ref{Sec:II} we have derived the cosmological equations for the spatially flat FLRW space time in $f(Q)$ gravity.
 Based on Markov chain Monte Carlo (MCMC) procedure, we have done the statistical analysis of the $f(Q)$ model in Sec.\ref{Sec:III}.
 The baryon acoustic oscillation ($\textit{BAO}$) data set used to obtain the parameters in Sec.\ref{Sec:IV}.
-The cosmographic parameters have been presented in Sec.\ref{Sec:V} and $Om(z)$ diagnostic in Sec.\ref{Sec:VI}.The results obtained and the conclusions are given in Sec.\ref{Sec:VII}.
+The cosmographic parameters have been presented in Sec.\ref{Sec:V} and $Om(z)$ diagnostic in Sec.\ref{Sec:VI}.
+The results obtained and the conclusions are given in Sec.\ref{Sec:VII}.